-Implementation of Alternative 1 would result in significant impacts to transportation in the areas surrounding B-17 due to the potential closure and rerouting of State Route 839.
+Implementation of Alternative 1 would result in significant impacts on transportation in the areas surrounding B-17 due to the potential closure and rerouting of State Route 839.
 It would also result in significant impacts on transportation access (via state/county ROWs/roads) in the areas closed to the public within the expanded FRTC ranges.
 Site-specific NEPA analysis would need to occur at a later date for the potential relocations of portions of State Route 839 and the Paiute Pipeline as additional infrastructure improvements after the implementation of Alternative 1.
-The roads near B-16 would experience a small impact to traffic patterns due to the closure of Sand Canyon Road.
+The roads near B-16 would experience a small impact on traffic patterns due to the closure of Sand Canyon Road.
 Alternative 1 would have no transportation or access impacts on the DVTA.
 B-20 would experience minor impacts due to the closure of the B-20 Access Road (which is currently only authorized for Navy use).
 Implementation of Alternative 1 would also impact access to recreational areas that provide pedestrian hiking and biking trails in all ranges except the DVTA as discussed in Section 3.12 (Recreation).
+For any major transportation route that underlies restricted area airspace, the Nevada Department of Transportation would need to coordinate with the Navy prior to development of that corridor to ensure compatibility with military training activities.
 Therefore, implementation of Alternative 1 would result in significant impacts on transportation.